top of page

 What happens after the course?

-For this reason, I offer optional weekly group sessions for all my course participants, providing a safe space to maintain and deepen your practice, if you wish.
+For this reason, optional group sessions are available, offering a space to maintain and deepen your practice if you wish.

 Your options: